-A peer support specialist is similar to an Alcoholics Anonymous (AA) sponsor; this person serves as a role model and friend to another who is dealing with mental, emotional, or substance use challenges.
+A peer support specialist is similar to an Alcoholics Anonymous (AA) sponsor; this person serves as a role model to another who is dealing with mental, emotional, or substance use challenges.
 Because they have “real life” experience, peer support specialists can forge a unique connection with CSU clients while sharing what has and hasn’t worked in their own journey to recovery.

 Unlike AA sponsors, Coleman’s certified peer support specialists have all earned special credentials required by the State of Ohio to work in this capacity.
 In this respect, they are more like the CSU’s clinical staff.
 Peer support specialists are required to obtain Continuing Education Units (CEUs), in addition to completing 40 hours of specialized training mandated by the Ohio Department of Mental Health and Addiction Services or having at least three years of work experience as a Peer Recovery Supporter.